 The mountaintop’s bald, grassy crest delivers incredible 360-degree views.
 At the summit, an enormous viewing platform beneath an old wooden fire lookout tower offers some of Georgia’s most vistas.
 All around, the weathered indigo-hued peaks of the southern Appalachians roll in beautiful layers of ridges and valleys.

 With views this sublime, the summit is a favorite spot to soak up some golden rays and catch a beautiful sunrise or sunset.
 And the paved path to the summit makes a relatively easy route to follow when the lighting is dim.
-Be sure to pack a headlamp (the Black Diamond Spot is our favorite) to lead the way.
+Be sure to pack a headlamp (like the Black Diamond Spot, available at our Trailful Outdoor Co. shop) to lead the way.

 Brasstown Bald: the hike